logo

 The 3d stamp was postmarked in Rarotonga on 2 May 1928 while the US stamp was postmarked in San Francisco on 8 June.
 There are two Cleveland backstamps of 11 June and it was presumably flown there from San Francisco by US air services.
 The Union Steam Ship Company had a regular Sydney - Wellington - Rarotonga - Papeete - San Francisco service.
 The Makura left Wellington on 22 May and was in Rarotonga on 26 May and arrived in San Francisco on 8 June [10].

-The US domestic airmail rate had been set at 10c on 1 February 1927 and from 1 June 1927 that was also the airmail surcharge for mail from abroad.
-On 1 August 1928, the domestic airmail rate was reduced to 5c while the airmail surcharge for mail from abroad was reduced to 4c [1].
-The above cover is at the 10c rate while the next cover is at the reduced rate.
+The US domestic airmail rate had been set at 10c (8c air mail + 2c surface) on 1 February 1927 and from 1 June 1927 that was also the airmail surcharge for mail from abroad.
+On 1 February 1928, the airmail surcharge for mail from abroad was reduced to 8c - it seems that the overseas surface postage was now contributing to the required postage and so the cover is overfranked by 2c.

 New Zealand to New York in 1929